 You need to establish these gentle boundaries and let him know when he is crossing them.
 This is hard work, as it doesn’t mean you don’t care about how he’s feeling, but it does mean that you need to help him feel safe and contained so that he can learn to manage his moods.

-Just bear in mind that abusive people often do not see the problem as lying with them and may not be interested in going to couples counseling or gentle boundaries and will try to blame you for their behavior.
+Just bear in mind that abusive people often do not see the problem as lying with them, may not be interested in going to couples counseling or gentle boundaries, and will try to blame you for their behavior.

 If your husband is feeling cranky and moody, he may need some time to himself.
 He may also need more exercise, which can be helpful to regulate moods.

 People with mood disorders, such as anxiety and depression, sometimes have irregularities in neurotransmitters such as serotonin, dopamine, and norepinephrine.